 - National: Working with allies and partners, we aim to influence Australian decision makers to ensure that our aid and foreign policy supports change that addresses the root causes of poverty and injustice in the poorest countries around the world.

-- International – working with allies and partners, we aim to influence international bodies to bring disability rights into all areas of policy.
-This includes highlighting the unique barriers faced by people with disabilities, and raising awareness of their experiences and stories on the global level to make a more inclusive world for women and girls living with disability.
+- International: Working with allies and partners, we aim to influence international bodies to bring disability rights into all areas of policy.
+This includes highlighting the unique barriers faced by people with disabilities, and raising awareness of their experiences and stories on the global level to make a more inclusive world for women and girls living with disabilities.

 - Frohmader, C., & Sands, T. (2015) Australian Cross Disability Alliance (ACDA) Submission to the Senate Inquiry into Violence, abuse and neglect against people with disability in institutional and residential settings’.
 Australian Cross Disability Alliance (ACDA); Sydney, Australia.